Mung beans are kind of magnificent. Ever tried them?

 This 10-ingredient, oil-free, grain-free soup starts by soaking and cooking your mung beans.
 You can soak them overnight, or if you’re in a hurry, you can do it in 1 hour!
 Once soaked, they cook up in 15-20 minutes.
 Then your soup is already nearly halfway done.

 In a separate pot, you’ll add the basics: onion, carrot, and celery.
 They’re followed by green beans, kale, zucchini, and a wave of flavor with fire-roasted tomatoes and vegetable broth!
-We like making our own vegetable broth, but you can easily go for store-bought to save time (our favorite is the brand Imagine).
+We like making our own vegetable broth, but you can easily go for store-bought to save time.

 Once all the ingredients are added, all that’s left to do is let it simmer away to perfection.